Sancho Panza Belicosos Cigar - 1 Single

 Vitola: Campanas

-Like other great Habano brands such as Montecristo and Romeo y Julieta, Sancho Panza takes it name from a masterpiece of world literature.
+Like other great Havana brands such as Montecristo and Romeo y Julieta, Sancho Panza takes it name from a masterpiece of world literature.

-Filled with a medium bodied blend of filler and binder tobaccos from the V5
+Filled with a medium-bodied blend of filler and binder tobaccos from the Vuelta Abajo zone, all sizes are ‘tripa larga, totalmente a mano’ – long filler, totally handmade.

 Tasting Notes